abuxton/abuxton.github.io/_posts/2017-05-05-puppet-adoption-123.md

 * Do we do everything at once?
 No, see that was easy.
 * What should we manage with Puppet?
 The smallest possible things first, after you have assessed the gains and benefits to prioritise which one of them you want to do first.

 Really it's that easy.
-You won't believe me, I know you won't, after all I've told dozens of customers this over several years now and noone ever does. i will grow these articles out to discuss the Hows, Whys and Wherefores with Puppet and Configuration Management Systems.
+You won't believe me, I know you won't, after all I've told dozens of customers this over several years now and noone ever does.
+I will grow these articles out to discuss the Hows, Whys and Wherefores with Puppet and Configuration Management Systems.
 But you'll have to stay tuned.